NREL/cooptima-co-optimizer/Docs/Basics.rst

 		component_properties_database = 'prop_db_AMR.xls'

 #.
 Component cost
-	Component costs are read from a separate database, with an example formate provided and also specified in the cooptimizer_input.py fiel:
+	Component costs are read from a separate database, with an example format provided and also specified in the cooptimizer_input.py file:
 	::

 		component_cost_database = 'cost_db_AMR_OG.xlsx'